da5nsy/ReproducibleResearch/episodes/step5Testing.md

 #### As a Beginning step, a great place to start is....

+Save your analysis pipeline and store it safely in your organised folders.

 #### As an Advanced step, your next move can be....